yznlord/landing-page/README.md

 # landing-page

--landing page from the odin project
+Landing page designed to practise and demonstrate flex-box skills (from the odin project)